mattwach/battery_drainer/README.md

 will be unevenly loaded to the point where one of them is damaged.
 I do believe that they will be unevenly loaded at lower currents but not after the current ramps up enough to matter.
 Again, I have not confirmed this.
-Using a single FET may be the better option if you want to play it safer.
+Using a single high-power FET is my recommendation if you want to play it safer.

 The FETs in this design are (unusually) run in their "Ohmic" region which is controlled by the gate-to-source voltage (Vgs) as exampled in the FQP27P06